apache/trafficcontrol/docs/source/admin/quick_howto/static_dns.rst

 		An Example Static DNS Entry Form

 #.
 Click on the green :guilabel:`Create` button to finalize the changes.
 #.
-At this point, although the static DNS entry has been created, it will have no effect until a new CDN :term:`Snapshot` is taken.
+At this point, although the static DNS record has been created, it will have no effect until a new CDN :term:`Snapshot` is taken.
 Once that is done (and enough time has passed for Traffic Router to poll for the changes), the new DNS record should be usable through the CDN's designated Traffic Router.

 	.. code-block:: console
 		:caption: Example DNS Query to Test a New Static DNS Entry within :ref:`ciab`